lyteword/kjv/1-chronicles/chapter-3.md

 <sup>18</sup> Malchiram also, and Pedaiah, and Shenazar, Jecamiah, Hoshama, and Nedabiah.

-<sup>19</sup> And the sons of Pedaiah were, Zerubbabel, and Shimei: and the sons of Zerubbabel; Meshullam, and Hananiah, and Shelomith their sister:
+<sup>19</sup> And the sons of Pedaiah *were*, Zerubbabel, and Shimei: and the sons of Zerubbabel; Meshullam, and Hananiah, and Shelomith their sister:

 <sup>20</sup> And Hashubah, and Ohel, and Berechiah, and Hasadiah, Jushab-hesed, five.